Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Defence Strategies for AID systems

-A key challenge faced by model-based IDS is that their performance heavily depends on the accuracy of the patient model.
+A key challenge faced by model-based IDS is that their performance depends on the accuracy of the patient model.
 However, the model highly varies between patients and fluctuates over time \cite{5}.
 Fixed models that do not account for these dynamic changes will struggle to maintain consistent performance over time.
 This underscores the need for personalised models that can continuously adapt to patients’ evolving physiological state to ensure reliable and effective anomaly detection.

-Model-free anomaly detection methods leverage data-driven classification techniques to identify abnormal patterns without requiring a patient-specific physiological model.
+\textbf{Model-free anomaly detection methods} leverage data-driven classification techniques to identify abnormal patterns without requiring a patient-specific physiological model.
 These methods are divided into supervised and unsupervised approaches based on the need for labelled abnormal data.

 \begin{itemize} \item Supervised Learning: These methods train classifiers on labelled datasets to recognise faulty or attacked data.
 Rojas et al. \cite{58} mapped labelled data onto a feature map and defined boundaries for the “faulty” class, flagging patient glucose trends that enter this region.
-Judith et al. \cite{78} employed an MLP model for classifying biometric data and network flow metrics.
+Judith et al. \cite{78} employed a multilayer perceptron model for classifying biometric data and network flow metrics.
 Despite their effectiveness, supervised methods face challenges due to the rarity and difficulty of obtaining labelled faulty or attacked data in the real world.

 \item Unsupervised Learning: To address the lack of labelled data, Meneghetti et al. \cite{161} used 2 unsupervised anomaly detection methods: Local Outlier Factor and Connectivity-based Outlier Factor.
 Then they evaluated several unsupervised algorithms with feature selection techniques on simulated AID systems malfunction data \cite{54}.
 Later, they extended this work to real patient data, enhancing the differentiation between normal and abnormal by adjusting the data segmentation \cite{57}.
 Their follow-up study used a larger clinical dataset and adapted features for cases without meal announcements \cite{9}.
 Herrero et al. \cite{65} demonstrated that training a support vector machine to classify CGM data streams could accurately identify individual patient data.
 This method potentially aids in the detection of compromised data by reidentification.